dsegovia90/shrtnr/readme.md

 - [ ] Simple HTML UI to create new shortened URLs
 - [ ] Secure API
 - [ ] Automated tests
+- [ ] Add support for Graph SEO (need to think about this implementation, maybe serve a static HTML with graph meta tags copied?)